Race certified by Finishers: event approved by the organizer

 You can find the race regulations by clicking on this link.

 For your information, 99% of foreign runners participate in the non-competitive category.
-You will have an official time and start in the same corrals as the competitive runners.
+You will have an official time and start in the same corrals as competitive runners.

 Focus